bjornedstrom/timmy/README.md

 	$ sha256sum document
 	bf921b493168a...  document

+### Gotchas

 By default the program will use www.google.com:443 for signing, which as of writing (August 2015) work correctly.
 Some TLS servers may use implementations that do not include a valid timestamp.
+RFC compliant implementations should include a timestamp but it's not required to be valid.
+See chapter 7.4.1.2 of RFC 5426 or RFC 2246 for details.

 ## About